chojayr/ansible-racktables-propel/README.md

 ## dependencies

-The scrip is design to use the Rackbtales-api forked and release by [ibettinger](https://github.com/ibettinger/racktables)
+The script is design to use the Rackbtales-api forked and release by [ibettinger](https://github.com/ibettinger/racktables)

 also checkout his workaround on [racktables-py-client](https://github.com/ibettinger/racktables-py-client) - a very cool stuff, I use as a reference